CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

 MP\_REACH\_NLRI ([multiprotocol reachable
 NLRI](https://www.ietf.org/rfc/rfc2858.txt)) initiated by the system, which applies whether IPv6 prefixes or IPv4 prefixes are exchanged with ENHE.
-There are two main aspects to determine — how many IPv6 next hops are included in the MP\_REACH\_NLRI (since the RFC allows either one or two next hops) and the values of the nexthop(s).
+There are two main aspects to determine —: how many IPv6 next hops are included in the MP\_REACH\_NLRI (since the RFC allows either one or two next hops) and the values of the next hop(s)s.
 This section also describes how a received MP\_REACH\_NLRI is handled as far as processing IPv6 next hops.

-  - Whether peering to a global IPv6 address or link-local IPv6 address, the determination whether to send one or two next hops is as
+  - Whethern peering to a global IPv6 address or link-local IPv6 address, the determination whether to send one or two next hops is as determined as follows:
-    follows:

     1. If reflecting the route, two next hops are sent only if the peer has `nexthop-local unchanged` configured and the attribute of the received route has an IPv6 link-local next hop; otherwise, only one next hop is sent.

-    2. Otherwise (if it is not reflecting the route), two next hops are sent if explicitly configured (`nexthop-local unchanged`) or the peer is directly connected (that is, either peering is on link-local address or the global IPv4 or IPv6 address is *directly connected*) and the route is either a local/self-originated route or the peer is an eBGP peer.
+    2. Otherwise (if it isIf not reflecting the route), two next hops are sent if explicitly configured (`nexthop-local unchanged`) or the peer is directly connected (that is, either peering is on link-local address or the global IPv4 or IPv6 address is
+        *directly connected*) and the
+        route is either a
+        local/self-originated route or the peer is an eBGP peer.

-    3. In all other cases, only one next hop gets sent, unless an outbound route map adds another next hop.
+    3. In all other cases, only one next hop getis sent, unless an outbound route map adds another next hop.

   - `route-map` can impose two next hops in scenarios where Cumulus